-The school administered the New York State Testing Program science assessment to students in 4th and 8th grade in spring 2015.
+The school administered the New York State Testing Program science assessment to students in 4th and 8th grade in spring 2017.
 The school converted each student's raw score to a performance level and a grade-specific scaled score.
 The criterion for success on this measure requires students enrolled in at least their second year to score at proficiency.

-Of the 4th grade students at the Bronx Charter School for Excellence, 100% of the students achieved Levels 3 and 4.
-Of the 8th grade students, 66% of the students achieved Levels 3 or 4.
-The 2015-2016 scores have not yet been released.
-However, compared to the District in 2013-2014 grade 4 at 83% last year, the students exceeded the District average by 17 percentage points.
-Compared to the District in grade 8 at 43%, the students exceeded the District average by 23 percentage points.
+Of the 4th grade students at the Bronx Charter School for Excellence, 95.2% of the students achieved Levels 3 and 4.
+Of the 8th grade students, 80% of the students achieved Levels 3 or 4.
+The 2016-2017 scores have not yet been released.
+However, compared to the District in 2015-2016 grade 4 at 100% last year, the students exceeded the District average by 17 percentage points.
+Compared to the District in grade 8 at 66%, the students exceeded the District average by 23 percentage points.

-Charter School Performance on 2015-16 State Science Exam By All Students and Students Enrolled in At Least Their Second Year
+Charter School Performance on 2016-17 State Science Exam By All Students and Students Enrolled in At Least Their Second Year

 Percent of Students at Proficiency

-Grade Charter School Students In At Least 2 nd Year All District t Students
+Grade ool Students st 2 nd Year All District Students

 Percent Number Percent Number

 Proficient Tested Proficient Tested

-4 100 89 N/A N/A
+4 95.2 83 N/A N/A

-8 66 35 N/A N/A
+8 80.0 80 N/A N/A

-All 83 112 N/A N/A
+All 87.7 163 N/A N/A

-The grade 4th and 8th performance for 2015-2016 was at 83%.
-The measure was met with 100% of the students who were enrolled in at least their second year performing at or above a Level 3 for 4th grade and 66% for 8th grade.
-The notable science achievement of this 4th grade cohort is 25% above the measure of 75% performing at or above Level 3.
-The 8th grade cohort is 9% below the measure of 75% performing at or above Level 3.
-BCSE also had sixteen 8th grade students taking the Earth Science Regents.
-Of the sixteen students taking the Earth Science Regents, fifteen (94%) passed the Earth Science Regents exams.
+The grade 4th and 8th performance for 2016-2017 was at 87.7%.
+The measure was met with 95.2% of the students who were enrolled in at least their second year performing at or above a Level 3 for 4th grade and 80.0% for 8th grade.
+The notable science achievement of this 4th grade cohort is 20.2% above the measure of 75% performing at or above Level 3.
+The 8th grade cohort is 10.0% above the measure of 75% performing at or above Level 3.
+BCSE also had eight 8th grade students taking the Earth Science Regents.
+All eight students (100%) taking the Earth Science Regents passed the Earth Science Regents exams.

-The trend during the current Accountability Period is that all 4th grade students for 2014-2015, and since 2007-2008 school year, have achieved a Level 3 or 4 on the New York State Science Performance exam.
+The trend during the current Accountability Period is that at least 95% of our 4th grade students for 2016-2017, and since 2007-2008 school year, have achieved a Level 3 or 4 on the New York State Science Performance exam.
 During the 2012-2013 school year, the 8th grade students took the New York State Science Performance exams for the first time, and 85% of the students achieved a Level 3 or 4.
 In 2013-2014, BCSE increased the number of 8th graders taking the New York State Earth Science regents, but the overall score dropped 7% below the 75% goal.
 In the 2014-2015 year, the 8th grade increased the number of students taking the NYS Regents exam.
 The NYS Science Performance increased to 96%, which is an improvement of 28%.
 In the 2015-2016 school year, BCSE had ten more students (total of 35) take the NYS Science exam compared to 2014-2015 and the overall score dropped 9% below the 75% goal.
-Overall, the number of students tested increased from 98 in 2014-2015 to 112 in 2015-2016.
-The school has continued to maintain a high level of overall performance at 83%, by providing students with differentiated instruction that provides learning opportunities for all learning styles.
+In the 2016-17 school year, BCSE had forty-five more students (total of 80) take the NYS Science exam compared to 2015-16 and the overall score rose 10% above the 75% goal.
+Overall, the number of students tested increased from 98 in 2014-2015 to 163 in 2016-2017.
+The school has continued to maintain a high level of overall performance at 87.7%, by providing students with differentiated instruction that provides learning opportunities for all learning styles.